MicrosoftEdge/MSEdgeExplainers/Shortcuts/explainer.md

 Optional.
 Provides the shortcut action’s purpose.

-### `uri`
+### `url`

 The URL that loads when a user activates the shortcut.
 This URL must exist within [the navigation scope (`scope`) defined in the manifest](https://w3c.github.io/manifest/#scope-member).
-If the `uri` is a relative URL, the base URL will be the URL of the manifest.
+If the `url` is a relative URL, the base URL will be the URL of the manifest.

 ### `icons`